Note: all OSSC positions for the 14-15 service year have been filled. Positions for the 2015-2016 service year will be posted in late May.

-Site recruitment for the 2015-2016 service year has begun!
+OSSC is recruiting placement sites for its waitlist for the 2015-2016 service year.
 Please click on the "Become a Host Site" link on the left of the page for information on how to apply.

 Through direct service and volunteer mobilization, Oregon State Service Corps (OSSC) AmeriCorps members address significant community needs in the areas of disaster preparedness, education, public health, human needs and volunteer coordination.